If you bring up the topic of low testosterone (commonly known as low T), you'll likely hear a wide range of theories and opinions.

 - Good for your heart.
 While past studies suggest testosterone therapy could negatively affect heart health, new studies say the opposite.

-"Testosterone seems to actually have a beneficial effect on cardiovascular health," says Levine.
+"Testosterone seems to actually have a beneficial effect on cardiovascular health," Levine says.
 "Studies show men with low T and heart disease who received testosterone replacement therapy had lower death rates than those who did not receive testosterone therapy."

 If you have a heart condition, it is best to discuss your options with your cardiologist and men's health clinician.